nody123/minecraft/docs/index.md

 welcome to my repository!
-you can download minecraft on windows for free
+you can download minecraft on windows for free!!!

 when you are go to tlauncher.com you can see this interface![photo_٢٠٢١-٠٧-٠٦_١٦-٤٨-٢٧](https://user-images.githubusercontent.com/86922935/124611753-68c43e80-de7a-11eb-8e9e-2429f7999959.jpg)